ducktapeonmydesk/mass-print-pdf-python/README.md

 # mass-print-pdf-python

-Very simple program that allows one to do print a PDF to a list of network printers without the need for them to be installed.
+Simple program that allows one to print a PDF to a list of network printers without the need for them to be installed.

 1)List each printer on its own separate line in a .txt file